 Blood test: window period is approximately 11 days, generally done at the lab, often done to confirm the results from a urine test.

-Surgical methods: These methods are permanent and typically considered non-reversible Vasectomy: for those of us with testes/external gonads.
-Tubal ligation: for those of us with fallopian tubes, is considered permanent.
-Orchiectomy: some of us have this surgery as a gender affirming procedure.
-Often this surgery is not done exclusively for contraceptive reasons, however, this surgery results in permanent contraception.
 Hysterectomy: some of us have this surgery as a gender affirming procedure, or for other medical reasons.
-Often this surgery is not done exclusively for contraceptive reasons, however, as hysterectomy involves removing one or more of the internal reproductive organs, a result of this is permanent contraception. |
+Often this surgery is not done exclusively for contraceptive reasons, however, as hysterectomy involves removing one or more of the [tooltips content=”The organs associated with reproduction some of us have such as the ovaries, fallopian tubes, a uterus, a cervix and a vagina.”]internal reproductive organs[/tooltips], a result of this is permanent contraception.

 Copper IUD: are very effective (99.9%) must be inserted within 7 days after sex, can stay in and be used as contraception for 5 to 10 years, depending on the model.
 This method must be prescribed by and inserted by an MD.